swdee/cr6max-heatbed/README.md

 * [cr6max-heatbed-r.pdf](cr6max-heatbed-r.pdf) Provides technical drawings for a custom heat pad manufactured by [Keenovo](https://www.keenovo.com/).
 Contact them by email at sales@keenovo.com and ask for a quote for a custom heat pad.
 Note that in my technical drawings it specifies 220volts where you may need 110volts depending on your location.

+## Resources

+* [Teaching Tech Upgrade Guide](https://youtu.be/1VyFejiKkSQ) - Video going through the process of how to upgrade your 3D printer bed using a Keenovo heat pad.
+* []() - My wiring schematic for the CR6 Max.